MAVD84/clientes/blueprint.md

 *   **Client Management:** Add, edit, delete, and view client information.
 *   **Local Database:** All data will be stored locally using `sqflite`.
 *   **Modern UI:** A clean, user-friendly interface built with Material Design 3 components, `google_fonts`, and a theme that supports both light and dark modes.
-*   **State Management:** The `provider` package will be used for efficient state management, particularly for theme switching.
+*   **State Management:** The `provider` package will be used for efficient state management.
+*   **Expiration Notifications:** The app will schedule local notifications to remind the user about client subscriptions that are about to expire.
+*   **Client Import/Export:** Functionality to import clients in bulk from CSV and to export all clients to a CSV file.

 ## Data Model